steyep/alfred-jira/README.md

 * Quickly create new issues.
   * **Project** and **Issue Type** fields are required and must be defined before submitted the summary.
   * The summary can contain multiple periods (`.`) but the last character in the summary *must* be a period in order to submit the new issue.
 This is a precaution used to prevent premature submission of new issues.
+  * Default values for "Assignee," "Project," and "Issue Type" are configurable in the settings pane to make issue creation even easier.
   * **Alfred 3** users can `cmd + enter` when submitting the issue to open the newly created issue in the browser.
 * Create "bookmarks" of custom JQL search queries that allow the user to quickly return a list of issues that meet the defined criteria.
   * By default, `alfred-jira` has two bookmarks for **issues assigned to you** and **issues that you are watching**.